broadinstitute/cms/docs/workflow.rst

 Sample workflow
 =============================================================

 CMS provides a computational framework to explore signals of natural selection in diploid organisms.
-This document describes how to do so at an abstract level. {LINK to a sample results paper?} For a more technical description, see {LINK? command line tools}.
+This section describes how to do so at an abstract level.

 Preliminary considerations
 -------------------